 We start this Snapdragon 665 vs Snapdragon 675 vs Snapdragon 730 debating CPU improvements.
 The first on the list is the SND 665.
 It arrives as an improvement over what was seen in the 660, or that is expected, since the current AnTuTu tests have thrown up negative numbers in its overall performance, but this may be because there are no specific terminals for it.
 The lithography process has been maintained at 11nm, while the octa-core architecture is now divided into 4 high-performance Kryo 260 CA73 cores at 2.0GHz speed and 4 Kryo 260 CA53 cores at 1.8GHz.

 For its part, the Snapdragon 675, despite having a time in the market, has aged very well within the high range of mobile phones.
 This is because it already implemented the 11nm lithography process, which has kept it as a good SoC.
-Its cores architecture can be seen inferior in speed compared to the present in the SND 665 since it owns two Kryo 460 CA76 cores of 2.0GHz and six Kryo 460 CA55 cores of 1.7GHz.
+However, we don’t know why it was a step down as the SD 670 uses 10nm process.
+Its cores architecture can be seen superior in speed compared to the present in the SND 665 since it owns two Kryo 460 CA76 cores of 2.0GHz and six Kryo 460 CA55 cores of 1.7GHz.
 However, as we mentioned before, the performance of the SND 665 is even lower than the chip it is supposed to replace, which suggests that it has not yet been properly optimized.

 At the moment the SND 675 CPU exceeds the SND 665